apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump Team Makes Final Push to Get Fani Willis Tossed**
+**Nepo Baby of the Week: Prayers Up for Hailey Bieber**

-You can read more about it [here](https://www.thedailybeast.com/trump-team-makes-final-push-to-get-fani-willis-tossed-from-georgia-case).
+You can read more about it [here](https://www.thedailybeast.com/obsessed/nepo-baby-of-the-week-prayers-up-for-hailey-and-justin-bieber).

 ## Requirements
 - Python 3.8